-Menstruation is as old as the human race itself and has been a core part of our biology since the very start.
-Despite being a core bodily function, periods have been largely shrouded in taboo for thousands of years and menstruating women have been largely shunned by society and ushered into a lonely corner.
+Menstruation is as old as the human race and is a core part of our biology.
+Yet, despite being a core bodily function, periods have been shrouded in taboo for thousands of years, and society still shuns menstruating women.

 In the last 100 years or so, we have learnt collectively to engage with the subject of menstruation.